eugenia1984/english/b1-english-for-developers/22-learn-how-to-use-prepositions-according-to-context.md

 Behind shows position at the back of something.
 For example: `The storage area is behind the meeting room`. –> This means it is located at the back.

+### Central

+Central means in the middle or main area of a space.
+For example: `Their desks are in a central spot for easy access`. –> This means they are in the middle of the office.

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/>